 - financial aid, including Beloit College scholarships, applies to off-campus study undertaken during the academic year;

-- student loans can be adjusted to cover additional expenses;
+- student loans can be adjusted to cover additional educational expenses;

 - students with Pell Grants should apply for the Benjamin Gilman scholarship to study abroad; and